ASHINRAJAN/Team-Swag/README.md

 Copy code

 3. Run the script:
-python neural_network.py
+python candidate_elimination.py

 markdown
 Copy code

 ## Description

-The neural network implemented in `neural_network.py` consists of an input layer, a hidden layer, and an output layer.
-The activation function used is the sigmoid function.

-- `sigmoid(x)`: Sigmoid activation function.
+The Candidate Elimination Algorithm is used for concept learning in machine learning.
+It iteratively updates the hypothesis space based on the training data until a consistent and minimal hypothesis is achieved.

+The script `candidate_elimination.py` contains the implementation of this algorithm.
+It reads a CSV file containing training data (features and target labels), learns the hypothesis space, and outputs the final specific and general hypotheses.

+## File Structure

-- `sigmoid_grad(x)`: Derivative of the sigmoid function.
+- `candidate_elimination.py`: Python script containing the implementation of the Candidate Elimination Algorithm.

-The network is trained using backpropagation for a specified number of epochs (`epoch`).
-It takes input data `X` and corresponding output labels `y`, normalizes the input, and then updates the weights and biases iteratively using the backpropagation algorithm.

-After training, the script prints the normalized input, actual output, and predicted output.
+- `trainingdata.csv`: Sample CSV file containing training data with features and target labels.

-## Parameters
+## Algorithm Steps

-- `epoch`: Number of training epochs.
-- `eta`: Learning rate.
-- `input_neurons`: Number of neurons in the input layer.
-- `hidden_neurons`: Number of neurons in the hidden layer.
-- `output_neurons`: Number of neurons in the output layer.
+1. Initialization of specific and general hypotheses.
+2. Iteratively update the hypotheses based on the training instances:
+   - If the instance is positive, update specific and general hypotheses accordingly.
+   - If the instance is negative, update general hypotheses accordingly.
+3. Remove inconsistent hypotheses from the general hypothesis space.
+4. Return the final specific and general hypotheses.

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.# Team-Swag
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.